 Prototype…

-During the early and mid 20th century, Weingarten had a population of 99 with 2 stores, a bank and a hotel.
-Much of the surrounding land was covered with family farms, orchards and timber.
-Besides the depot, the railroad had a passing siding, team track and a water tank.
+During the early and mid-20th century, Weingarten was a small rural community of 99 residents, supported by two stores, a bank, and a hotel.
+Surrounding the town were family farms, orchards, and extensive timberlands.
+For the railroad, Weingarten offered a modest but useful set of facilities: a depot, a passing siding, a team track, and a water tank.

 Layout adaptation…

-The scratch-built depot is depicted in the middle MoPac style: rather simple and painted Colonial Yellow with brown trim.
-Since opposing trains rarely appear on the M-I, I opted to eliminate the passing siding to conserve space.
-Therefore, switching at Weingarten is limited to southward trains only.
+The scratch-built depot reflects the mid-century MoPac style—simple lines, practical proportions, and Colonial Yellow paint with brown trim.
+Because opposing trains are a rarity on the M-I, the passing siding has been omitted to save layout space.
+As a result, all switching at Weingarten is handled by southbound trains only.